St. Thomas Aquinas Purdue: History

 Purdue Catholic Campus Ministry began in 1906 when the Catholic Club was founded.
 Students traveled across the Wabash River to attend services at St. Mary's Cathedral in Lafayette.
 The Newman Club was chartered in 1927.
 In 1928, Reverend Leo Pursley was assigned as associate pastor of St. Mary's Church and to work with Purdue students.

 In the late 1940s, Fr.
 Thomas Heilman had a vision to establish a student center at Purdue University to serve the spiritual needs of Catholics attending Purdue University.
 Bishop John Bennett dedicated St. Thomas Aquinas Center as a Catholic student chapel at Purdue University on April 9, 1951.
 Fr.
 Heilman's vision called for adequate space and facilities for programs, faith sharing, and for social as well as educational activities.

 What started as a small dinner in Bishop Bennett's home turned into the beginning pledges towards a Catholic Chapel at Purdue.
 St. Mary's parishioners fundraised $275,000 to build St. Thomas Aquinas.

 The St. Thomas Aquinas Chapel was dedicated in 1951.
 Bishop Bennett made Father Thomas Heilman the students' vicar.
 The Sunday Visitor Foundation's grant and a Cathedral Appeal enabled Bishop Bennett to purchase the State Street property.
 With the 1957 advent of Father Leo Piguet and his associate, Father Leo Haigerty, a Notre Dame University credit course was developed.
 St. Thomas Aquinas became the preferred name in 1962.
 Communion breakfasts, group meetings, lectures and social gatherings met in Newman Hall.
 In 1963, adjacent property was purchased.
 Bishop John Carberry dedicated the expanded St. Thomas Aquinas Church on May 3, 1964.
 The design that provided a seating capacity of 1,100 received the first-place award for church renovation from the North American Liturgical Conference in 1964.
 Area residents' participation, especially the Cathedral Christian Family Movement's parties in the 1960s, enriched the already diverse parish.
 Two or three priests met the needs of its several thousand members.

-Pastors
+Priests

+Fr.
+Andrew McAlpin, O.P.
+(2024–present)

+Father Andrew McAlpin, OP became pastor of St. Thomas Aquinas Catholic Center at Purdue University, effective July 1, 2024.
+Growing up in Minnesota and after graduating from the University of St. Thomas in St. Paul, Minnesota, he entered the Dominicans in 2003.
+His novitiate year was in Denver, and his studentate years were spent in St. Louis, Missouri, where he was ordained in 2009.